maxim2266/pump/README.md

 * `Chain` function to compose multiple pumps into one.

-Just as a little disclaimer, the framework is focussed on utility functions for the iterators of the above signature, it does not help with development of such iterators, leaving this responsibility to the user.
+Just as a little disclaimer, the framework is focussed on utility functions for the iterators of the above signature, it does not help with development of such iterators.

 To give an idea of how a pump can be created, here is a constructor for a pump iterating over the given slice: